EhsanZibaei/learn_german_with_llm/README.md

 # Flask Web Application

-This is a simple Flask web application that you can run locally on your machine.
+This is a simple Flask web application that corrects german sentences grammatically.
+It can be used for improving speaking skills.
+To run the web app locally on your machine:

 ## Prerequisites